Anahareo (Gertrude Bernard) (18 June 1906 – 17 June 1986)

 Anahareo: A Portrait of A Famous Canadian Woman, Brasov Professional Group, www.anahareo.ca, Accessed 23 February 2018, http://www.anahareo.ca/anahareo/her-people/historical-documents/death-burial-records.html.

-Provides scans for great-grandfather Francois Kaondinaketch Papineau, grand chief of the Nipissing, d.
-1854; great grandfather Jean Baptiste Anenharison, chief of the Iroquois, d.
+Provides scans for great-grandfather Francois Kaondinaketch Papineau, Grand Chief of the Nipissing, d.
+1854; great grandfather Jean Baptiste Anenharison, Chief of the Iroquois, d.
 1856; uncle Ignace Bernard Narisson, d.
 1897; older sister Mary Louise Bernard, d.
 1902, in infancy; mother Mary Nash Ockiping, d.
 16 Nov.
 1911; aunt Mary Ann, d.
 1915; maternal grandmother, Catherine Angelique Ockiping (Benoit), d.
 1922; paternal grandmother, Catherine Papineau (Pimatanokse) d.
-1923 (age 94)—her father named Francis Papineau of Oka, mother named Robinson; neice Nathalie Murphy, d.
+1923 (age 94)—her father named Francis Papineau of Oka, mother named Robinson; niece Nathalie Murphy, d.
 1925 (age 5); aunt Elizabeth Bernard (Decaire), d.
 1931.

 Anahareo.
 Devil in Deerskins: My Life with Grey Owl.
 1972.